strangelove-ventures/async-icq/README.md

 ### Packet Data

-`InterchainQueryPacketData` is comprised of raw query.
+`InterchainQueryPacketData` is comprised of a raw query.

 ```proto
 message InterchainQueryPacketData  {